Semi-Truck Runs Red Light and Causes Albuquerque Trucking Accident on Big-I

 Since the driver of the Honda had the right-of-way, NM Stat. section 66-7-328 also applies.
 This section requires a vehicle approaching or entering the intersection “[t]he driver of a vehicle approaching an intersection shall yield the right-of-way to a vehicle which as entered the intersection from a different highway.”
 Because the Honda had a green light and entered the intersection, it is also likely that the semi-truck violated this section of law as well and therefore would be liable for the intensive care injuries, medical bills, and lost wages of the Honda driver.

 Injured in a Semi-Truck Crash on Big-I in Albuquerque, New Mexico Like This Case?
-Call the Caruso Law Offices, P.C. to Learn More
+Call the NM Truck Accident Attorneys to Learn More